web-at-berkeley/tp-fa23-backend/README.md

 To submit your project, please place your submission into a GitHub repo that is set to private.
 You will be submitting your code on [Gradescope](https://www.gradescope.com/).
 If you do not have a Gradescope account, please create one and if you are unable to create one, please email us immediately.
-The Gradescope course code is **FILL IN A GRADESCOPE CODE HERE**.
+The Gradescope course code is **EJRZ4G**.
 You will see two different assignments:
 `Frontend Project` and `Backend Project`. _Please only submit to Backend Technical Project._ You can ignore Frontend Technical Project.

 The technical project will be due by **FILL IN THE TIME HERE** at midnight.
 We will be unable to respond to clarification emails sent in after then, so if you have any questions about the project, please let us know before then.